 Sebastian Temple

 TEMPLE, Sebastian. b.
 Pretoria, Transvaal, South Africa, 12 February 1928; d.
 Tucson, Arizona, 16 December 1997.
-He was raised by his grandparents.
-At the age of 16 he wrote a romantic novel, and using its royalties moved to Italy.
-In 1951 he moved to London and prepared BBC news broadcasts relating to South Africa.
-Temple went to the United States in 1958, lived in Washington DC, was a Scientologist for ten years, converted to Catholicism and became a Secular Franciscan.
+He was born Johann Sebastian Tempelhoff, the son of a Jewish mother and a German Protestant father.
+His mother died when he was three-and-a-half, and he was adopted by a Dutch Reformed family.
+At the age of 16 he wrote a romantic novel, Love for Celia, and two books of poetry.
+He travelled widely in Africa during the following years, and then moved to Italy.
+In 1951 he moved to London, where he prepared BBC news broadcasts relating to South Africa.
+Temple went to the United States in 1958, lived in Washington DC, was a Scientologist for ten years, converted to Catholicism and...

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.